-A TFSA is a great way to save for your emergency fund.
+A TFSA is a great way to save for an emergency.

-If you have not done so already open an RESP to save for your child’s education and you will automatically be eligible for the Canada Education Savings Grant.
+If you don't already have one, open an RESP to save for your child’s education.
+You will automatically be eligible for the Canada Education Savings Grant.

-Making regular contributions towards an RRSP is an effective way to save for retirement.
+Regularly putting money in an RRSP is a smart way to save for retirement.

-Use this RRSP calculator to find out how contributing even just a little more to your RRSP every month can make a big difference.
+Use this RRSP calculator to find out how putting even just a little more in your RRSP every month can make a big difference.

-Selling assets may not be enough to cover your retirement.
-Consider opening an RRSP or other retirement investment account.
+Selling your home or other property may not be enough to cover your retirement.
+Think about opening an RRSP or other retirement investment account.

 It’s never too early to start planning for your retirement.
-Start contributing money towards an RRSP or other retirement investment today.
+Start putting money in an RRSP or other retirement investment today.

-Building a financial plan is great first step in helping you manage your money better so that you can achieve your longer term goals.
+Building a financial plan is a great first step to help you manage your money better so that you can reach your longer-term goals.

-When setting goals, you should also consider building a financial plan that will help you stay on track to achieve those goals.
+When setting goals, you should also think about building a financial plan that will help you stay on track to reach those goals.